onflow/flow/flips/20220109-standarize-init-contract-in-user-account.md

 ## Objective

+What happends when a user in BloctoApp clicks "create new versus collection"?
+As the creator of the versus contract, I do not know.

 In the current state of cadence I see a trend where initializing the storage/link a solution/contracts requires is becomming more and more decentralized.
 The process of doing this is not standardized in any way and the owner of a contrat have no way of knowing if another product initializes the storages correctly.

 This FLIP aims to suggest a solution where it would be possible for the owner of a contract to specify how it wants itself to be initialized in a user accounts.
 And also enable script access to this information.